albiemer/Hybrid-Password-Manager/README.md

 STEP 5:
-Copy or move the "gi" folder into the "env" or environment folder library which that "gi" can find from the home directory of repository.
+Copy the "gi" folder into the "env" or environment folder library which that "gi" can find from the library directory of python installed from the system or if you are not going to use virtual environment its fine to use directly the "gi library from system and nothing todo as long as you installed also from the system the other required library from requirements.txt" to make this program fully function.

 ![screen-2022-12-15-18-54-19](https://user-images.githubusercontent.com/36027987/207842753-430af7cf-399d-4950-b288-f52ff5082df4.jpg)